 The addition of an explicit, tunable exploration step may allow for the successful use of a wider variety of generative models, including more expressive models.
 It helps to remove the concern that improving the generative model used might lead to a worse optimizer.

-\subsection{Equal-weighted portfolio optimization}
+\subsection{Equal-weighted Portfolio Optimization}

-For our experiments in this section we take equal-weighted portfolio volatility minimization as our benchmark problem.
-An equal-weighted portfolio is one where each asset present in the portfolio constitutes an equal fraction of the total.
+For our first experiments we take equal-weighted portfolio volatility minimization as our benchmark problem.
+An equal-weighted portfolio is one where each asset present in the portfolio constitutes an equal fraction of the total by value.
 The task is to choose assets to include or not in the portfolio so that the variance of the returns is minimized, subject to the constraint that all assets included in the portfolio have the same weight.
 We can further include the constraint that the number of assets included in the portfolio be within some range.

 Let $\Sigma$ denote the covariance matrix of asset returns, and let $x$ be a vector of binary digits representing the inclusion or exclusion of each asset.
 For an equal-weighted portfolio this implies asset weights $w=x/(x^Tx)$.
 The variance portfolio returns (volatility squared) of the portfolio is $w^T\Sigma w$.
 So the objective function to be minimized can be written